Save money while being green with a Via Motors VTRUX plug-in hybrid pickup truck

-In addition to saving money on fuel, for the right sort of fleet owner the Via Motors VTRUX platform offers an additional savings.
+In addition to saving money on fuel, for the right sort of fleet owner the Via Motors VTRUX platform offers additional savings.
 Namely, it avoids the need to carry a portable generator.
-For example a constructor could, instead of carrying a generator to power the tools, simply plug the tools into the VTRUX.
-Between the extra large battery pack, and the 150 kilowatt generator, the VTRUX has the capacity to power quite a lot of equipment, plus it has the towing capacity to haul that equipment to a job site.
+For example, a constructor could, instead of carrying a generator to power the tools, simply plug the tools into the VTRUX.
+Between the extra-large battery pack, and the 150-kilowatt generator, the VTRUX has the capacity to power quite a lot of equipment, plus it has the towing capacity to haul that equipment to a job site.

 One of Via Motors' customers, PG&E, the electric utility for Northern California, envisions using the VTRUX to provide portable emergency power to resupply neighborhoods whose electricity has been cut off.